soapycattt/resume/resume.md

 ### <span>Holistics</span> <span>Ho Chi Minh, Vietnam</span>
 <div class="subheader"><span>Data Engineer</span> <span>Aug 2022 - Nov 2024</span></div>

+- Managed the full data processing lifecycle, from ingestion to serving layer.
+- Served as the primary contact for communicating with business and technical stakeholders, aligning on requirements to deliver effective data solutions.
-- Revamped the **Data Warehouse** architecture using variety of data modeling and data governance techniques, enabling advanced business analytics.
+- Revamped the **BigQuery Data Warehouse** architecture using variety of data modeling and data governance techniques, enabling advanced business analytics and data management.
-- Prepared BI datasets with **dbt** and **Holistics**, assisting stakeholders in building analytics dashboards for business insights
+- Prepared BI self-service datasets with **dbt** and **Holistics**, assisting stakeholders in building analytics dashboards for business insights
 - Orchestrated **100+ ETL pipelines** with **Prefect**, integrating **20+ data sources** into a central Data Warehouse.
 - Developed a **Data Catalog** with **dbdocs**, increasing SQL user activity by **40%**.
 - Designed a data usage monitoring system, reducing redundant **BigQuery** usage by **70%**.
 - Built a **data observability system** in **Grafana**, decreasing pipeline failure rates by **60%**.
 - Automated CI/CD for data projects with **GitHub Actions** and **Ansible**, reducing deployment errors.
 - Set up **Snowplow** to track product analytics, enabling data-driven decisions and faster product iterations.
-- Maintained and managed the entire data stack lifecycle, ensuring system reliability.
-- Supported Sales and Product teams in preparing datasets and reports to demo **Holistics** to prospects.
-- Served as the primary contact for communicating with business and technical stakeholders, aligning on requirements to deliver effective data solutions.

 <div class="subheader">
   <span> Technical Writer </span>